Nginx Setup¶

 Required when disabling request body forwarding |

-X-Forwarded-Host is Required for Domain Scopes
+X-Forwarded-Host is Required for Authorized Domain Checks

 The auth_request Directive¶